 The temple has traditionally been connected with the nearby pearling and also the fishing town of Chilaw, along with the landed gentry of the surrounding villages that offered the sources to preserve the temple.
 Closeness to the trading routes as well as to the port supplied an opportunity for transmission of suggestions and also people from India to Sri Lanka.
 The Pattuva has several temples committed to the higher echelons of Hindu or Buddhist deities and to village guardian divine beings such as Ayyanar or Ayyanayake, Viramunda, Kadavara, and Bandara.

 Anthropologist Rohan Bastin hypothesizes that the primary Siva temple was as soon as a small shrine dedicated to village guardian divine being Munisvaran that was changed right into a significant Siva temple due to imperial patronage.
 The temple was currently a well-established temple by the 11th century CE, as it had released coins by then.
 The temple started under the patronage of Pattuva principals as well as was most likely created during the very early part of the 10th century CE.

 A ferry transported investors, explorers, and also historians such as Ibn Battuta from Tenavaram temple, Tevan Thurai to the Chera as well as Chola kingdoms of Tamilakam, stopping at Puttalam of the Jaffna kingdom as well as cruising the Gulf of Mannar during the 14th century CE.

 The Siva temple is traditionally confirmed in gives and in local literary works.
 The Kali temple is a popular sorcery and cursing temple related to animal sacrifices and spirit possession.
-Spirit belongings of enthusiasts was kept in mind by the Jesuit priests that left behind documents of it in the 16th century.
+Spirit belongings of enthusiasts were kept in mind by the Jesuit priests that left behind documents of it in the 16th century.